 There is no doubt that since the dawn of the internet and the World Wide Web that it has become increasingly easier for us to connect with one another and obtain vital information.
-We all know that if you’re looking for something there’s no doubt you’ll find it online!
+We all know that if you’re looking for something, you’ll undoubtedly find it online!

-Access to information has become one of the social media channels that has experienced massive growth and usage over the past decade is Twitter, offering the ability to keep up with individual’s activities that previously we had no access to. increasingly easier to obtain and we wanted to make it even easier for you by making some suggestions on who to follow.
+Access to information has become a social media channel that has experienced massive growth and usage over the past decade.
+Twitter offers the ability to keep up with individual activities to that we previously had no access.
+It is increasingly easier to obtain, and we wanted to make it even easier for you by making suggestions on who to follow.

-Now you may not have a Twitter account or you may not quite be sure how to fully utilise your account, but don’t worry you can still access the information.
+Now you may not have a Twitter account, or you may not quite be sure how to utilise your account fully, but don’t worry.
+You can still access the information.
 We will be providing you with the best accounts to follow!

 So Who Should You Follow On Twitter And Why?

-The Royal Association for Deaf People promote equality through the provision of accessible services, working together with Deaf people to help create a better future.
+The Royal Association for Deaf People promotes equality through the provision of accessible services, working together with Deaf people to help create a better future.

 They respect Deaf culture and Sign Language, promoting diversity within the community and helping to develop services and partnerships that will improve the lives of Deaf people.
 They also help support deaf people to get a job, understanding the possible barriers and how to communicate with both the deaf person and employer.

 With content also accessible in BSL, there is plenty of content, including: